BryceCanyonCounty/bcc-stables/README.md

 - Stable access can be limited by job and jobgrade
 - Max player horses is set in the config (default: 5)
 - Return horse at stable (when open) or using the flee button in the horse menu
-- Feed your horse (haycubes), using the horse menu, to increase horse's health and stamina
+- Feed your horse (haycubes) to increase horse's health and stamina
-- Brushing your horse, using the horse menu, will clean him and give a slight increase in health
+- Brushing your horse will clean him and give a slight increase in health
 - Configurable cooldown time for feeding and brushing
 - Choose horse gender at purchase